-Students articulate the rule that you never told them.
+Finally, students will articulate the rule that you never told them!

 This is it!
 This is when your students will tell YOU what the rule is for using for vs. since in a present perfect sentence.
 Unlike when you just give them the rule, they are far more likely to remember it and not ask you about it again the very next day.
 Plus, they have just learned that grammar has patterns and that they can use those patterns to discover a rule.
 Well, they may not have grasped that yet, but you don’t have to tell them.
 They’ll realize it soon enough as they do more linguistic investigations.

 But I don’t have time for all this!
 Yeah, I hear you.
 It’s not something you can do every day or for every grammar concept.
 Only you can determine how often an activity like this is feasible for your teaching situation.
 Just remember that the more often you can do it, the faster they will become at completing it.
 Plus, once they know how to do this type of activity, it’s JUST THE THING to do when you know you are going to be observed.

 Think about it–there’s very little teacher-talk, group work, lots of speaking opportunities for students, a high level of engagement–all the things whoever is observing you would want to see.
 And if you have students who just DON’T talk much, reward the ones who do!
 I’ve sometimes given a prize not to the group that discovered the rule first but to the group of students who talked it out amongst themselves the most.
 When they don’t know which will garner the prize, they’re more likely to talk more as they try to solve the mystery.

 - Adult ESL: Honest Tips From the Trenches

 - Two Priceless Adult ESL Teaching Tips to Always Remember